Alek Thomas Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks fifth in MLB.

-- The White Sox have a 4.97 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox's 4.96 team ERA ranks 26th across all league pitching staffs.

-- Toussaint (4-7) takes the mound for the White Sox in his 16th start of the season.
-He has a 5.10 ERA in 83 2/3 innings pitched, with 81 strikeouts.
+- Toussaint makes the start for the White Sox, his 16th of the season.
+He is 4-7 with a 5.10 ERA and 81 strikeouts in 83 2/3 innings pitched.

-- His most recent appearance was on Friday against the Boston Red Sox, when the right-hander went 6 1/3 innings, surrendering one earned run while allowing five hits.
+- The right-hander's most recent time out was on Friday against the Boston Red Sox, when he went 6 1/3 innings, surrendering one earned run while giving up five hits.

-- In 19 games this season, the 27-year-old has put up a 5.10 ERA and 8.8 strikeouts per nine innings, while allowing a batting average of .223 to opposing batters.
+- In 19 games this season, the 27-year-old has put up a 5.10 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .223 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.